Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[Book an appointment online](/out/auslanderbehorde-appointment)** on the *Ausländerbehörde* website.

 **Most of the time, there are no appointments available**.
 This is not a bug.
-Keep the calendar page open, and refresh it every few minutes.
-New appointments become available at random times.
-They release short-term appointments every Wednesday and Friday.[^1] Sometimes, the website crashes.
-Wait a few minutes and try again.

-Your appointment could be months in the future.
+Check again every few minutes.
+Sometimes, the website crashes.
+Try again later.

+New appointments appear at random times, mostly during working hours.
+Short-term appointments appear on Wednesdays and Fridays.[^1]

+If you find an appointment, it can be months later.
 After your appointment, you must wait until your residence permit is approved.
 This can also take a few months.

 **[If your visa expires soon ↓](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon)**